-- Working to create a strong community of gamers who are thoughtful about their conduct and guided by comprehensive Community Standards - Giving players controls to customize their settings across the entire Xbox ecosystem from console to PC to Xbox Cloud Gaming (Beta), including comprehensive parental controls so children can engage in safer experiences that are appropriate for them - Using proactive technology and tools to detect and remove problematic content before it is seen and to reduce conduct that runs counter to our Community Standards - Enabling useful reporting tools for our players to identify issues - An Appeals process to educate our users about the Community Standards - Continued learning and investment in our safety measures
+- Working to create a strong community of gamers who are thoughtful about their conduct and guided by comprehensive Community Standards - Giving players controls to customize their settings across the entire Xbox ecosystem from console to PC to Xbox Cloud Gaming (Beta), including comprehensive parental controls so children can engage in safer experiences that are appropriate for them - Using proactive technology and tools to detect and remove problematic content before it is seen and to reduce conduct that runs counter to our Community Standards - Enabling useful reporting tools for our players to identify issues - An Appeals process to educate our users about the Community Standards - A new Enforcement Strike System to help players better understand their enforcements and prevent them from repeating - Continued learning and investment in our safety measures

 Protecting our community requires constant work and diligence.
-Our foundational approach to safety-by-design and dedicated team ensure safety is, and will always be, a priority for everyone.
+Our foundational approach to safety-by-design and a dedicated team ensures safety is, and will always be, a priority for everyone.